thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 > If a group of validators disagree with the chaindata, they can propose a corrected proposal.
 If both proposals are accepted, then two different blockchains are linked - this is fine, since it indicates the external blockchain is forked.

-The quorum list in `tcBridgeRegistry` now contains the full list of validators in the following states:
+The quorum list in `cBridgeRegistry` now contains the full list of validators in the following states:

 * `Non-compliant` - reporting outdated chaindata (older than `QuorumBuffer`)
 * `Compliant` - reporting chaindata inside of `QuorumBuffer`